Britain's PM Johnson has coronavirus, self-isolates in Downing Street

 LONDON (Reuters) - British Prime Minister Boris Johnson has tested positive for coronavirus and is self-isolating at his Downing Street residence but said he would still lead the government’s response to the accelerating outbreak.

-Johnson, 55, experienced mild symptoms on Thursday, a day after he answered at the prime minister’s weekly question-and-answer session in parliament’s House of Commons chamber, and received the positive test result around midnight.
+Johnson, 55, experienced mild symptoms on Thursday, a day after he answered at the prime minister’s weekly question-and-answer session in parliament’s House of Commons chamber, and received the positive test result at around midnight.

 “I’ve taken a test.
 That has come out positive,” Johnson said on Friday in a video statement broadcast on Twitter.
 “I’ve developed mild symptoms of the coronavirus.
 That’s to say - a temperature and a persistent cough.